GarrettEstrin/connect_four/README.md

 ### Controls

 Users control is entirely click based.
-Each player will click the column they want to place their token in when it is there turn, as indicated in the message center.
+Each player will click the column they want to place their token in when it is their turn, as indicated in the message center.

 ## To Play